xexyl/sgit/README.md

 option ..
 I'm looking at you, BSD/macOS `sed`).

-## `sgit -i` WARNING: each file edited will result in another file in the working directory
+## `sgit -i` WARNING: each file edited will result in another file in the working directory:

 Of course if you have 50 files that are edited then 50 new files will be created (or otherwise updated) just like with `sed` itself.